EugeniaSpedicato/MySw-Comp-/README.md

 In the program.ipynb file there is the code in which i prepare the data set, tune the parameters through cross validation for both the BDT and NN and then evaluate the performance exploiting the AUC metric, which is a good one in classification problems, in particular when comparing different algortihms.

-I have trained the model using three different datasets: considering all the features, considering just the low-level ones and then just the low-level.
+I have trained the model using three different datasets: considering all the features, considering just the low-level ones and then just the high-level.
 This has been done in order to see to what extent the high-level features help the algorithm to learn.